-Concept version 4: Cost and Carbon
+User Guide Concept version 5: Cost and Carbon

-The Concept spreadsheet compares conceptual designs to Eurocode 2 for 13 forms of reinforced concrete construction, then ranks them in order of cost, programme or embodied carbon.
-It is intended to be used for selecting the most appropriate scheme for an RC frame, and as a "first stab" at determining member sizes.
+The Concept spreadsheet compares conceptual designs to Eurocode 2 for a wide range of concrete frame options, then ranks them in order of cost, programme or embodied carbon.
+It is intended to be used for selecting the most appropriate scheme for a concrete frame, and for determining initial member sizes.
 Final working designs should be carried out via conventional means, such as by using The Concrete Centre's RC Spreadsheets.

 For member sizing, database information from Economic Concrete Frame Elements, published by The Concrete Centre, is used.
 This data generally deals with spans of up to 12m (up to 16m for wide beams).
 Any solution with frame geometry falling outside the database range will produce a "no solution" result, in which case the designer should use other means to determine preliminary sizes and costs.
 Cost and carbon evaluation is dependent upon unit rates for materials, formwork, cladding etc. Default rates based on available information have been used, but the user should check that these suit current requirements.
 For basic assumptions, see NOTES sheet.